PANAM — accessible tools for digital art pedagogy

 Simple timelapse is a quick tool to make timelapse movies.

 It uses an arduino for setting shutter intervals, an 4N35 opto-coupler to protect the camera from any accidental current, and a led to notify when shutter is in action.
-Focus was left manual to prevent from any automatic adjustement (that we don’t want anyway in timelapse!) and spare camera battery.
+Focus was left manual to prevent from any automatic adjustement (that we don’t want anyway for a timelapse) and spare camera battery.
 Code and circuit was derived from intervaluino borrowing the opto-coupler idea from MaxTech, available at GitHub.

 Used for the preparation of l’arbre qui cachait la forêt.